mapugina/basic-html-site/README.md

 # Image Carousel Component

-A modern, responsive image carousel built with Web Components and Vite.
+A modern, responsive image carousel built with Web Components, TypeScript, and Vite.
 Features a sophisticated UI with auto-rotation, touch support, and smooth transitions.

 ## Features